MileHacker Logo

 The Changsha Metro is a rapidly expanding, clean, and efficient subway system.
 It has multiple operational lines covering major areas, connecting attractions, commercial centers, and transportation hubs.
 It offers a fast and reliable way to move.

-Changsha boasts an extensive bus network that complements the metro.
+Changsha boasts an extensive bus network that complements the subway.
 Buses reach areas not yet served by the subway, giving comprehensive coverage.
 They are generally slower due to traffic but remain a very affordable option.
 Changsha does not have a significant tram system for general public transport.

 Metro & Bus Hubs